jkingsman/ec2go/README.md

 # ec2go

-`ec2go` is a bash script to parse the type of AWS resource (e.g. `i-0201ec6207852de37` is an EC2 instance) and automatically open the corresponding AWS Console webpage to search for that resource.
+`ec2go` is a bash script to parse the type of AWS resource (e.g. `i-0201ec6207852de37` is an EC2 instance) and automatically open the corresponding AWS Console page in the browser to search for that resource.

 This can simplify troubleshooting and save clicks to get from resource ID to console page.